What surf fin systems are available, and which one is the best?

 Fin plug from the Future Fins fin system in black with a colored surfboard as a background.

-The notch at the end of the fin base is inserted into the groove of the fin box.
-The fin is then pressed fully into the plug and secured with a screw at the front of the base using an angled thread that holds it securely in the box.
+To attach the fin, the notch at the end of the fin base is inserted into the groove facing toward the tail inside the fin box.
+Then the fin is pushed fully into the plug and secured with a screw on the front of the base through an angled thread.

 Logo of the fin and fin system manufacturer Captain Fin Co.®.